eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 You need to provide the projection variable `resource` in your query.

-Beta Feature: This query will be used as well to populate the selectable resources for the advanced editor and the candidate resources in EasyNav.
+Beta Feature: This query will be used as well to populate the selectable resources for the advanced editor and the candidate resources in Business Knowledge Editor.

 Used Path: `shui:uiQuery`